Some fine walks amongst superb scenery!

 This Grade 4 moderate walking holiday with full and half day walks at a moderate pace over hilly terrain.
 Most days will include full days of walking up for 6 hours.
 Some days will include 3-4 hours of walking with a chance for sightseeing in the towns we visit.
 We will be walking along well marked paths, through vineyards, along the valleys and in towns.
 Expect ascents and descents of up to 650m.
 See the 'Proposed Itinerary' section for more information.

-FLEXI-Walking We are able to offer opt out points on some of the walks on this holiday, giving you the flexibility of walking the entire day's route or opting out if you wish, catching up with the group later in the day.
-See the Itinerary section for more information.
+FLEXI-Walking Our walking programme is carefully designed to offer an optional shorter route on many of the walks, giving you the flexibility of walking either the planned route or choosing a shorter distance and catching up with the group later in the day.
+Please see the itinerary section for more information.

 Local Transport Costs